 Controlled micro-trauma through Microneedling activates the body’s own repair and healing mechanisms resulting in more production of elastin and collagen.

 Dark circles are not sorted out as a quick fix.
 It requires a number of treatments and may also require maintenance treatment after 6-12 months.
-However, as they are very visible and hard to hide without a thicker layer of make-up it’s often worth while the cost and efforts.
-And the feel of less prominent or no dark circles is very different from covering them up.

 What to do next?